-MUP288 Private Instruction: Trombone 1-2 credits (2 lec lab hrs/wk/cr) Individual lessons are arranged with the instructor, based upon available time and space.
+MUP288 Private Instruction: Trombone 1 credit (1 lec hrs/wk)

+Individual lessons are arranged with the instructor, based upon available time and space.
 Instructor consent is required for all private lessons.
 All credits for private lessons is transferable.
 Music majors are expected to have a primary instrument of performance and be enrolled for individual instruction.
 Lessons are given for all levels of musicianship.

-MUP291 Individual Lessons: Percussion 1-2 credits (2 lec lab hrs/wk/cr) Individual lessons are arranged with the instructor, based upon available time and space.
+MUP291 Individual Lessons: Percussion 1 credit (1 lec hrs/wk)

+Individual lessons are arranged with the instructor, based upon available time and space.
 Instructor consent is required for all private lessons.
 All credits for private lessons is transferable.
 Music majors are expected to have a primary instrument of performance and be enrolled for individual instruction.
 Lessons are given for all levels of musicianship.